Eternalyze0/jediknight/README.md

 ## Refer To As

 Dmitri Tkatch.
 Playing Jedi Academy with Deep Curiosity.
-2025.
+GitHub, 2025.